How to Remove DSR Search

 How to Get Rid of DSR Search

-First, visit the browser’s policy page.
-Type the respective URL in the address bar and hit enter:
+To remove the policy, you need to visit the browser’s policy page.
+Enter the correct URL into the address bar and press Enter:

 chrome policies